Join the world renowned Lilongwe Wildlife Centre as an animal care volunteer or as a member of the veterinary team if you are a veterinary student.

 The Lilongwe Wildlife Centre is an award-winning wildlife sanctuary located in the heart of Malawi.
 It is currently the country's only wildlife sanctuary for orphaned and injured wild animals.
 The centre has around 200 wild animals, including monkeys, lions and antelope - all of whom have been rescued with the aim of releasing as many of these as possible back into the wild when they have been successfully rehabilitated.

-This project offers two types of volunteering.
-The first is for wildlife conservation enthusiasts and offers the opportunity to assist the experienced animal care team in a number of different activities at the centre.
+This project is for wildlife conservation enthusiasts and offers the opportunity to assist the experienced animal care team in a number of different activities at the centre.
 These include caring for orphaned animals, assisting with integration observation, contributing to the local community initiatives and even some veterinary assistance.

 What's more, the Lilongwe Wildlife Centre has won a number of awards for its work and achieved PAW accreditation from the Born Free Foundation in 2012.
 The support from volunteers is crucial to the work that this project carries out.